Score Breakdown

 | Islamic overlay | Standard or Pro base | As parent tier | As parent tier | MENA swap-free accounts |

-For most clients who care about cost, Pro is the right account from day one.
 The Standard tier exists for low-friction onboarding without a deposit barrier, but the 1.0 pip average EUR/USD spread is not where serious trading should happen.
-The Elite ladder is meaningful only if you trade 100-plus lots per month, the rebate structure compounds at that volume level.

 Islamic swap-free accounts are available as an overlay on Standard and Pro for clients in MENA (UAE, Kuwait, Bahrain, Oman, Qatar, Saudi Arabia).
 The swap is replaced by a small fixed administration fee on positions held more than 5 nights, which is lighter than the daily admin fee that several competitors apply.